kajtd/Blog-Portfolio/content/articles/nuxt-seo.md

 ## Optimizing SEO with Nuxt

+Let's start with the basics:

 ### Setting Page Title and Meta Description

-Let's start by talking about well-written page titles and meta descriptions.
+First, we'll start by talking about well-written page titles and meta descriptions.

 When a user visits your webpage, the title is the first impression they get.
 It should clearly and concisely communicate the content of the page.
 The same goes for meta description.